Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 Document everything with photos and video the moment you notice a problem.
 Visual evidence of the initial condition is often critical when a warranty company tries to claim the damage was pre-existing or caused by neglect.

-If you're evaluating whether a home warranty is even the right financial move at $28 to $191 per month in 2026, consider how repair vs. replace decisions play out before you renew.
+If you're evaluating whether a home warranty is even the right financial move at an average of $73 per month in 2026 (range $28 to $191) with a $108 average service fee, understanding multiple claims limits and caps can help you decide before you renew.

 Frequently Asked Questions